Sudrien/e3ez_ender_3_v2_microswiss_ng/README.md

 ![E3EZ ports](./BIGTREETECH%20Manta%20E3EZ%20V1.0-Interface.jpg)

-MFAN is pointed at X & Y drivers.
+- MFAN is pointed at X & Y drivers.
+- CB1 requires a heatsink, but seems to be ok without a fan.
-FAN0 is red & black - and needs a connector crimped.
+- FAN0 is red & black - and needs a connector crimped.
-FAN1 is blue & yellow
+- FAN1 is blue & yellow
+- HE0 is the woven red wires
+- Get some ferrules on non-jst wires for mechanical soundness and less fire